-It is understood that when the Program is exhibited at a film festival or charitable event, no payment shall be due hereunder if (a) an admission fee is charged only for the festival or the event (but not for the Program itself) or (b) an admission fee is charged for the Program, but no monies are paid to the Employer's licensee in consideration for the use of the Program.
+37 It is understood that when the Program is exhibited at a film festival or charitable event, no payment shall be due hereunder if (a) an admission fee is charged only for the festival or the event (but not for the Program itself) or (b) an admission fee is charged for the Program.
 In addition, the IATSE shall not unreasonably deny waivers of this provision for exhibition at an educational institution or similar circumstances.

-The bargaining parties agree that this payment shall not reduce the minimum funding otherwise required for the Pension Plan (in other words, when determining whether the minimum funding requirement of the Pension Plan has been met, no reduction shall be made in the amount of Supplemental Markets monies that would otherwise be allocated to the Pension Plan by reason of amounts payable under this provision).
+38 The bargaining parties agree that this payment shall not reduce the minimum funding otherwise required for the Pension Plan (in other words, when determining whether the minimum funding requirement of the Pension Plan has been met, no reduction shall be made in the amount of Supplemental Markets monies that would otherwise be allocated to the Pension Plan by reason of amounts payable under this provision).